aphyr/partitions-post/README.markdown

 ### A NetWare split-brain

-Intermittent failures can lead to long outages.
+Short-lived failures can lead to long outages.
 In this <a href="http://novell.support.cluster-services.free-usenet.eu/Split-Brain-Condition_T31677168_S1">Usenet post to novell.support.cluster-services</a>, an admin reports their two-node failover cluster running Novell NetWare experienced transient network outages.